spr12ian/our_finances_typescript/README.md

 # our_finances_typescript

-This repository attempts to use [clasp](https://github.com/google/clasp) to allow GAS development using TypeScript.
+This repository uses [clasp](https://github.com/google/clasp) to allow GAS development using TypeScript.

 Some of my process was influenced by sqrrrl's